Jose-Prince/JUWURA/README.md

 Once installed,

-run commands to install phoenix framework:
+run commands to install project:

-$ mix archive.install hex phx_new
+$ mix new backura
 $
-Then to create an application you use
+Then Install dependencies
 $
-mix phx.new (nombre_proyecto) --no-assets  --no-html --no-ecto
+mix deps.get
 $

 to connect with database we can use this